Battle of Sehested: Danish attack on Sehested

 Wallmoden then pulled back to Sehested, where he turned to face the Danish army, forming up at the north of the long, straggling town, just south of the point where the Rendsborg road took a sharp right turn, with his left just north of the marsh which ran along the western side of the town on the river Eider.
 A Jäger battalion from Mecklenburg-Schwerin was sent across the river in the direction of Holtsee, to see if they could harass the Danish vanguard with long range musketry.
 Seeing their enemy taking up this position, the Danish once again halted, and prepared for battle.
 The 1st and 4th battalions of the Oldenburg regiments formed into columns, and supported by the fire of Gonner's and Koye's batteries, attacked Sehested, screened by a musketeer company of the 1st battalion and the Jäger company of the 4th.
 The 6th and 7th battalions of the Russian–German Legion immediately counterattacked, and supported by the 5th battalion, threw the Danish army back to its previous position.

 Prince Frederik renewed the attack and pushed the Coalition forces back to the northern part of Sehested.
 The 6th and 7th battalions of the Russian-German Legion prepared a new defense, but were soon overrun.
 By 10 o’clock, Sehested was entirely in Danish hands.
 The Danish army formed a line alongside the southern edge of the town and a detachment under Major Bie, consisting of the 1st battalion of the Funen Infantry Regiment and the Friis battery, were sent to cover the ground between Sehested and Hohenfelde, which the Coalition left wing had retreated across.
-Wallmoden now ordered the Sehested to be retaken and the 5th and 6th battalions of the Legion and the Anhalt-Dessau battalion, under covering fire from a horse artillery battery of the British Army's King's German Legion (KGL) and a Hanoverian foot artillery battery, returned to the fray, attacking in columns.
+Wallmoden now ordered Sehested to be retaken and the 5th and 6th battalions of the Legion and the Anhalt-Dessau battalion, under covering fire from a horse artillery battery of the British Army's King's German Legion (KGL) and a Hanoverian foot artillery battery, returned to the fray, attacking in columns.